-The Turkey's Nest Dam was de-silted during the review period to increase the available water capacity of the storages.
+The Turkey's Nest Dam and Sediment Ponds were de-silted during the review period to increase the available water capacity of the storages.
 De-silting of the storages will continue in the next reporting period.

 Assessment of Environmental Performance